KDE/digikam-doc/setup_application/miscs_settings.rst

     :alt:
     :align: center

-    Dialog When a new digiKam Version is Avaialble Online
+    Dialog When a new digiKam Version is Available Online

 .. _appearance_settings: